GeorgeCiesinski/custom-drupal-docs/docs/development-environments.md

 # Development Environments

-The Humber ITS Drupal sites are developed across multiple development environments to ensure it is easy and safe to update them in the future.
+Drupal sites are developed across multiple development environments to ensure it is easy and safe to update them in the future.

 Development is done in a local environment and a staging environment.
 The finished websites live in the production environment.